Pettersson-dev/Pettersson-dev.github.io/index.md

 Hi, I’m **David Pettersson**.

 I am an **enterprise and domain architect** with experience across telecom, finance, insurance, and retail.
-This site is where I share perspectives on **target architectures, service design, and capability-driven transformation**.
+This site is where I share perspectives on enterprise architecture, target architecture, architecture governance, service design, and capability-driven transformation.

 Much of my writing builds on frameworks such as **EDGY by Intersection**, **TM Forum ODA**, and **TOGAF** — applied to real-world architecture challenges.
 My goal is to make complex change more tangible by connecting **strategy, capabilities, and technology**.